top of page

 • black / black (standard)

-• red-brown / tortoiseshell
+• red brown / tortoiseshell

 • coral red / coral red

-• jade green / jade green etc.
+• green / green

 Two possible reasons for the development of the model is presented in Pelikan Schreibgeräte.